ignacioparadisi/lovevery-messages/README.md

    - Create a RemoteDataSource with an HTTPClient injecting the mock URLSession into the HTTPClient constructor
    - Create a MessageRepository injecting the RemoteDataSource created with the mock URLSession
    - Setup the data that the mock URLSession will return
-   - Trigger the getMessages() function in the repository.
+   - Trigger the getChats() function in the repository.
-   - Capture and validate the output from getMessages()
+   - Capture and validate the output from getChats()

 **Expected:** The objects fetched from the repository must be of type [User] and the data should be the same as the json file.